ryjm/ziggurat/readme.md

 :wallet &zig-wallet-poke [%set-indexer our]
 ```

-5. Start up a new main chain: *NOTE: this will take about 30 seconds, deploying a contract..*
+5. Start up a new main chain:
 ```
 :ziggurat|start-testnet now
 ```